GIU-F1Tenth/hardware/Components3DModelling/PlatformDeck/README.md

 ## Contributions

 Contributions are welcome!
-If you have improved models, new deck designs, or updated documentation, please submit a pull request or open an issue.
+By contributing, you agree that your submissions will be licensed under the terms of the MIT License.
+Please submit improvements, corrections, or new documentation via pull request or open an issue.
+All contributions should include clear documentation and follow standard open-source practices.

 ---
 For questions or support, refer to the files in this folder or contact the maintainers.
+Author : Mohammed Abdelazim (mohammed@azab.io)
+Maintainer : Yousuf Aboeldahab (yousuf.moh.dahab@outlook.com)